muondu/herokuhostingdjango/README.md

 # herokuhostingdjango
-Hosting a try django project
+Trying to host a django project using Heroku